Probabilistic Estimation of Instantaneous Frequencies of Chirp Signals

 where $\gamma\coloneqq \sqrt{3} \, / \, \ell$, $\beta \coloneqq \sigma^2 \exp(-2 \, \eta)$, and $\eta \coloneqq \Delta_k \, \gamma$.

 Parameters and settings of the baseline methods in Section~\ref{sec:experiment-toy} are given as follows. \begin{itemize} \item The Hilbert transform method uses a cascaded second-order forward-backward digital filter to preprocecss the noisy measurements.
-The filter uses an 8-th order Butterworth design with 18~Hz critical frequency. \item The spectrogram method uses the same filtering procedure as in the Hilbert transform method to preprocess measurements.
-We choose the cosine time window with 450 length and 449 overlaps. \item The (pilot) adaptive notch filter is from~\cite[][Table II]{Niedzwiecki2011}.
-Its parameters ($\mu=0.015$, $\gamma_w = \mu^2 / 2$, and $\gamma_\alpha=\mu \, \gamma_w / 4$ under~\cite{Niedzwiecki2011}'s notation) are selected as per the guidance in~\cite[][pp. 2032]{Niedzwiecki2011}. \item The polynomial method fits the IF by a 10-th order polynomial, the coefficients of which are determined via maximum likelihood estimation and Levenberg--Marquardt optimisation. \end{itemize}
+The filter uses an 8-th order Butterworth design with a critical frequency of $18$~Hz. \item The spectrogram method uses the same filtering procedure as in the Hilbert transform method to preprocess measurements.
+We choose the cosine time window of length 450 and 449 overlaps. \item The (pilot) adaptive notch filter is from~\cite[][Table II]{Niedzwiecki2011}.
+Its parameters ($\mu=0.015$, $\gamma_w = \mu^2 / 2$, and $\gamma_\alpha=\mu \, \gamma_w / 4$ using the notation in~\cite{Niedzwiecki2011}) are selected according to the guidance provided in~\cite[][pp. 2032]{Niedzwiecki2011}. \item The polynomial method fits the IF by a 10-th order polynomial, the coefficients of which are determined via maximum likelihood estimation and implemented using Levenberg--Marquardt optimisation. \item The FastNLS and FHC methods use a window length of 300 samples and 298 overlaps. \end{itemize}

 \bibfont{ }

 \begin{IEEEbiography}[{ }]{Zheng Zhao} received his D.Sc. degree from Aalto University, Espoo, Finland in 2021.
 He is currently working as a WASP postdoctoral researcher in the Department of Information Technology, Uppsala University, Sweden.
 His research interests include stochastic filtering, stochastic differential equations, Gaussian processes, signal processing, and machine learning. \end{IEEEbiography}